 Nurse practitioners are Advanced Practice Registered Nurses (APRN) educated at the master’s level or higher.
 They typically work in emergency rooms, primary care clinics, urgent care centers, and hospitals treating patients with a range of illnesses and/or life-threatening conditions.
 The primary care FNP is certified and licensed to treat patients of all ages in a variety of settings.

-Learn everything you need to know about what a nurse practitioner is and what they do.
+Learn everything you need to know about what a family nurse practitioner is and what they do.

 Life as a family nurse practitioner: career profile